carlosvina/Blockchain/README.md

 ## Using Visual Studio Code

-Open project folder with Visual Studio Code and press F5.
+* Open project folder with Visual Studio Code.
+* Select Debug view on left column (or Ctrl+Shift+D)
+* Click play button or hit F5

 Note: Make sure you have C# Extension installed